luxcem/apifier/README.md

     <li><a href="…"> 3 </a></li>
   </ul>
   ```
-+ context : each data will be associated with a special variable named after the content of the pagination link
++ context : each data will be associated with a special variable named
-  in this case, this content is just the page number, but the pagination mechanism can be used for othher purpose
+  after the content of the pagination link in this case, this content
+  is just the page number, but the pagination mechanism can be used
-  like categories
+  for othher purpose like categories
 + prefix : descriptors will be prefixed by this option
-+ description : descriptor for content to parse, in this example, comment content and author name.
++ description : descriptor for content to parse, in this example,
+  comment content and author name.

+To use xpath selector instead of css write them prefixed by a $.

 The result is :